Train Leaders for Ministry by Paul J. Bucknell

 Keep Track of each area of training.

-We would also expect a seminary to excel in training students on how to train others, but unfortunately this is the exception unless they are to become a professor.
-They can often do some deep exegetical study in the original language but have not learned how to disciple a person or start a church.
+We would also expect a seminary to excel at training students to train others, but unfortunately, this is the exception unless they are to become professors.
+They can often do some deep exegetical study in the original language, but have not learned how to disciple a person or start a church.

-Many church leaders want to pass this responsibility onto others because they have never been trained themselves.
+Many church leaders want to pass this responsibility to others because they themselves have never been trained.
 They might not know how to equip another or help another improve one’s personal character.

 Purchase the-Book (pdf, epub, mobi)